 They may benefit from having their own communications platform, budget, and even a venue for their regular meetings.
 They must be allowed to make their own processes (e.g. means of communicating).

-The main task of communities of practice is to contribute to an organisation so it becomes better in what it does and achieve its goals.
+The main task of communities of practice is to contribute to an organization so it becomes better in what it does and achieves its goals.
 Thus, they should be empowered in every way.